HL7/CardX-HTN-MNG/input/pagecontent/profiles.md

           </tr>
           <tr>
             <td><a href="StructureDefinition-average-smbp.html">Average Self-measured Blood Pressure</a></td>
             <td>A calculated average of two or more self-measured blood pressure readings in a specified time period or according to a specified algorithm or protocol.
-The average blood pressure has a systolic and a diastolic component.</td>
+The average blood pressure has systolic and diastolic components.</td>
           </tr>
           <tr>
-            <td><a href="StructureDefinition-heart-rate.html">Heart Rate</a></td>
+            <td><a href="StructureDefinition-smbp-associated-heart-rate.html">SMBP Associaated Heart Rate</a></td>
-            <td>The number of heart beats per minute.</td>
+            <td>A heart rate measurement taken and reported by the same device as a self-measured blood pressure.</td>
           </tr>
         </tbody>
     </table>